Lou Rappaport

-Louis William Rappaport (October 2, 1902 – January 4, 1988) was a Jewish American entrepreneur, businessman, and community leader in Binghamton, New York.
-He owned and operated Lou Rappaport's House of a Thousand Items from 1946 to 1971, one of the city's most memorable retail institutions.
-Beyond retail, he served as president of the Triple Cities Baseball Club, which managed the Binghamton Triplets minor-league team during the 1960s.
-He was also active in civic life as president of the Vestal Hills Country Club, a member of the Nimmonsburg Rotary Club, and a chairman of the Jewish Community Center.
+Louis William Rappaport (October 2, 1902 – January 4, 1988) was an American shopkeeper in Binghamton, New York.
+From 1946 to 1971, he owned and operated Lou Rappaport's House of a Thousand Items.
+He also served as president of the Triple Cities Baseball Club, which managed the Binghamton Triplets minor-league team during the 1960s.

+Biography

 Early life and career

 Rappaport was born on October 2, 1902, in Vilna (now Vilnius, Lithuania), then part of the Russian Empire, to Henry Rappaport and Sarah Baile Katz.
 His father immigrated to New York City in 1905, and Lou and his mother followed in 1908 through Ellis Island, speaking only Yiddish at the time.
-The family settled in Binghamton by the late 1910s, joined by uncles Harry and Barnett, who established deep Rappaport family roots in the region.
-Lou's siblings Gertrude (1909), Irving (1912), and Jack (1915) were all raised in Binghamton.
+The family settled in Binghamton by the late 1910s, joined by uncles Harry and Barnett.
+Lou's siblings Gertrude (born 1909), Irving (born 1912), and Jack (born 1915) were all raised in Binghamton.

 The family first went into the poultry and meat business, in which Lou participated before beginning a long career in automobile sales.
-By 1926 he managed the accessory department at Bloom's Used Car Exchange, later serving as used-car manager for the New York Sales Co.
+By 1926, he managed the accessory department at Bloom's Used Car Exchange, later serving as used-car manager for the New York Sales Co.
 Buick dealer.
-In 1934 he became manager of Triple Cities Chevrolet, a position he held until the company closed in 1938.
-He then struck out independently in auto sales.
+In 1934, he became manager of Triple Cities Chevrolet, a position he held until the company closed in 1938.
+He then independently bought and sold cars..

-In 1929 Rappaport became engaged to Debra Leibowitz.
-Together, Lou and Debra became prominent figures in Binghamton's Jewish community, supporting social, religious, and charitable institutions throughout their lives.